Liposuction Procedures, Risks & Recovery

 Computer Body Modelling

-However, whilst this is certainly something that is worth doing, it is important to remember that whatever you see on the computer screen is only an estimation of the results that you could get.
-What these computer generations can’t do, is to show you exactly how your body and skin are going to react to liposuction.
+However, whilst this is certainly something that’s worth doing, it is important to remember that whatever you see on the computer screen is only an estimation of the results that you could get.

-For example, if fat is not removed evenly, or uniformly, then you may have areas of skin with lumps or shallow depressions.
-You may even have one half of the body looking different from the other half because different amounts of fat have been removed.
+You may even have one half of the body looking different from the other because different amounts of fat have been removed, something which is known as asymmetry.

-In order to keep costs down, you will find that most liposuction procedures are carried out in an outpatient setting rather than in a hospital.
 This is fine, but you need to make sure that the surgery center is certified and that your doctor has privileges to perform lipoplasty in an accredited hospital.

-Anesthesia
+Type of Anesthesia

 Liposuction is an invasive procedure, so unless you enjoy pain, you are going to require anesthesia.
 What type of anesthesia you get really depends on the type of procedure you are having done and how much fat will be removed.
 This is something that your surgeon should discuss with you.